-OBGYN explains the eyebrow-raising reason you can't eat during labor
+OBGYN explains the eyebrow-raising reason you're not allowed to eat during labor

 If you've ever delivered a baby in the hospital or been a part of someone's support system while they gave birth, then you know that American hospitals generally have a strict policy on not eating while in labor.
 As someone who had children in a hospital, not being able to eat while in pain can make you feel absolutely feral.
 Weak, but feral.